 - 1. Fuel / Water: confirm fuel level is sufficient for the intended float plan.
 Top off water if needed. - 2.
-Power panel: Green breakers ON; Yellow breakers ON as needed; Red breakers OFF. - 3.
+Power panel: Green breakers ON; Yellow breakers ON as needed; Red breakers OFF; Engine Room Lights ON. - 3.
 Weather: check the marine weather and review the planned route with the crew. - 4.
 Staterooms and Head: close all hatches and portholes, secure all loose gear. - 5.
 Salon, Galley, Pilothouse, Cockpit, Fore Deck, Sun deck: secure all loose gear. - 6.
-Dinghy and Crane: Dinghy straps secure, Crane locking pin in place. - 7.
+Dinghy: secure, locking pin in place, fuel vent closed, key stowed. - 7.
 BBQ: secure BBQ grill cover, yellow propane valve closed. - 8.
 Window Coverings: open blinds and curtains for 360-degree visibility. - 9.
 Shore Power: disconnect shore power; stow cord(s) in cockpit lazarette. - 10.
-Pilothouse: stow the sun covers if used. - 11.
-Engine Room: open the salon floor hatch(s) to gain access to the Engine Room.
+Pilothouse: stow the sun covers. - 11.
+Engine Room: open the pilothouse floor hatch to gain access to the Engine Room.
 Caution the crew to be mindful of the open hatch.
 Conduct a visual check under and around the engine looking for any signs of abnormal fluid spotting.
 Confirm all equipment / gear / bins are secure. - 12.
-Oil and Coolant: check oil and coolant levels in engine and generator weekly if the charter is longer than one week. - 13.
-Seawater Strainers: confirm seacocks for the engine and genset are open and seawater strainers are clear.
-Note: The genset strainer through hull is located in the lazarette under the power cord storage wheel on port side. - 14.
+Oil and Coolant: check oil and coolant levels in engine and generator weekly if charter is longer than one week. - 13.
+Seawater Strainers: confirm seacocks for the engine and genset are open and seawater strainers are clear. - 14.
 Fuel Strainers: confirm fuel strainer bowels have clean fuel and no accumulation of water. - 15.
-Engine Room: secure Engine Room hatch(s), turn OFF the Engine Room lights.
+Engine Room: secure Engine Room hatch, turn OFF the Engine Room lights.